-The Spectrum Investment Committee and the SCM-FIS Investment Committee responsibilities are to review client accounts and coordinate with IARs regarding adherence to the client's investment objective with regard to allocation and performance.
+The Spectrum Investment Committee and the SCM-FIS Investment Committee are each responsible for reviewing their respective client accounts and coordinating with IARs regarding adherence to the client's investment objectives with respect to allocation and performance.
 The committees rely on internal reports in their overall review process.

-When Stephens executes a transaction for you through a Pershing' order execution system, you will receive written or electronic confirmation of the transaction which provides information regarding the transaction.
+When Stephens executes a transaction for you through a Pershing order execution system, you will receive written or electronic confirmation of the transaction which provides information regarding the transaction.
 You may elect to receive these quarterly.
 You will also receive a written or electronic monthly account statement if you had activity in your account during the month which will detail the activity and the positions in your account.
 If you have not had any activity during the month and you have positions in your account, you will receive a written or electronic quarterly account statement which details the positions in your account.
 You may waive the receipt of account statements or confirmations after each trade in favor of e-delivery via https://stephensaccess.netxinvestor.com/web/stephens/login.
 You may also receive mutual fund prospectuses, where appropriate.